mjordan/blog/posts/PiMusicPlayer.md

 #EXTINF:-1,Space Station Soma
 http://mp2.somafm.com:2666
 ```
 It's not always easy to know which URLs to use for the streams.
 Some stations, like Soma FM, provide their stream URLs very openly, while others, like CBC, make you hunt around quite a bit.
-A useful trick is to look inside playlist files that end in .pls; these usually contain the direct streaming URLs that you want to include in your .m3u playlists used by mpd.
+A useful trick is to look inside playlist files that end in .pls, which are the most common format that sites provide for download.
+These playlists usually contain the direct streaming URLs that you want to include in your .m3u playlists used by mpd.

 mpd can also play music files, for example .mp3s.
 Instead of using URLs in your playlists, you use filesystem paths to the music files.
 Currently, I am only using my Pi for playing net radio streams, since I can access my music library on my PS3, which is attached to my home theatre receiver.